 Our results show that experimentally observed reasoning in the SBP did not simply fit either the halfer's or the thirder's analyses.
 The halfer's analysis is consistent with the lack of a significant difference between the Basic and No Evidence conditions, but is at odds with the finding that the Plus and Basic conditions reliably differed (recall that for the halfer one should have $P(\text{Tails}) = \frac{1}{2}$ in both cases).
-The thirder's analysis, on the other hand, is consistent with the latter result, but is inconsistent with the finding that the Plus condition (for the thirder, one should have P(Tails) = 5/6 in both cases).
+The thirder's analysis, on the other hand, is consistent with the latter result, but is inconsistent with the finding that the probability of Tails is reliably judged to be higher in the Marble than in the Plus condition (for the thirder, one should have P(Tails) = 5/6 in both cases).